-City of Asheville offers ongoing opportunities for residents
+City of Asheville also offers opportunities for residents to give input

 Because of snow, the South Slope Visioning design workshop originally set for Dec.
-9 has been rescheduled to Jan.
+9, 2017, was rescheduled to Jan.
 20, 2018.

 There are still opportunities to participate in the South Slope Visioning process now, both in person and online: